 WIT provides improvisation training and opportunities for performance at every level, including beginner, regular troupe training, special workshops and more.

-Beginners (Level One) – Wellington Community Education Centre – Next February 16th 2017
+Beginners (Level One) – Wellington Community Education Centre – Enrollments for February 2018 will open in early December 2017

-Next Step (Level Two) – Wellington Community Education Centre – Next starts 11 May 2017
+Next Step (Level Two) – Wellington Community Education Centre – Enrollments for April 2018 will open in early December 2017

 Think you can be WITty?
 Learn to improvise scenes and tell stories in a supportive and fun group environment at one of our improvisation courses at the Wellington Community Education Centre (WCEC) at Wellington High School.
 These courses are recommended for absolute beginners, theatre practitioners wishing to learn more about improv and those who are wishing to brush up their skills.
 Each course is completed with a performance for family and friends.